On the critical-subcritical moments of moments of random characteristic polynomials: a GMC perspective: Main proofs

 \subsection{Proof of \Cref{theo:main}}

-Recall that $X_\epsilon = X \ast \nu_\epsilon$ for some mollifier $\nu$, and we shall assume without loss of generality that $\mathrm{supp}(\nu) \in B(0, \frac{1}{4})$.
-For simplicity we just treat the case where $g \equiv 1$ on $\overline{D}$, even though the analysis can easily be adapted to treat continuous $g \ge 0$.
+Recall that $X_\epsilon = X \ast \nu_\epsilon$ for some mollifier $\nu \in C_c^\infty(\RR^d)$, and we shall assume without loss of generality that $\mathrm{supp}(\nu) \subset B(0, \frac{1}{4})$.
 The proof of our main theorem consists of three parts: \begin{itemize} \item[1.]
 We first remove part of the mass in $M_{\gamma, \epsilon}(D)$ which does not contribute to the blow-up. \item[2.]
 We then argue that the problem may be reduced to one regarding the exact field \eqref{eq:exact}. \item[3.]
-Finally, we prove that the $p$-th moment, after suitable renormalisation, converges to the probabilistic representation of the reflection coefficient of GMC as $\epsilon \to 0^+$. \end{itemize}
+Finally, we prove that the $p$-th moment, after suitable renormalisation, converges to the probabilistic representation \eqref{eq:reflection2} of the reflection coefficient of GMC as $\epsilon \to 0^+$. \end{itemize}